 Data organization

-Table below gives the name, data type, units and description of the zVariables stored in the CDF file.
+Table below gives the name, data type, units and description of the main zVariables stored in the CDF file.

 In the the “TYPE” column, the expected size (i.e., number of elements along each dimension) of the zVariable for a CDF record is given between bracket (e.g., “[1]”).